QuickBooks Blog

 How to close a business: A 10-step guide for small business owners

-This guide walks you through the 10 essential steps to legally and financially close your business.
-Plus a few important extras depending on your business type.
+This guide walks you through the 10 essential steps to legally and financially close your business, including a few extras that may apply depending on your business type.

 Step 1: Create an exit strategy